cassyblaise/gatsby-starter-netlify-cms/src/pages/products/index.md

 ---
-heading: Great coffee with a conscience
+heading: Our services
 path: /products
 templateKey: product-page
-title: Caslify
+title: What can we do For your business
-image: /img/jumbotron.jpg
+image: /img/applepc.jpg
-description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+description: We are on a mission to help successful companies extend their tech capabilities.
+We help companies become innovation leaders by delivering on-demand software development teams and services to build impeccable digital products.
 intro:
   blurbs:
     - image: /img/coffee.png
       title: our services
       text: >
         We sell green and roasted coffee beans that are sourced directly from